whoisdsmith/VAULTSIDIAN/home-mthrfckr/Terminal/Learning-The-Shell/Learning-The-Shell-Lesson-10-Job-Control.md

 ## Killing a Process

 Suppose that we have a program that becomes unresponsive; how do we get rid of it?
 We use the `kill` command, of course.
 Let's try this out on `xload`.
 First, we need to identify the process we want to kill.
 We can use either `jobs` or `ps`, to do this.
 If we use `jobs` we will get back a job number.
-With `ps`, we are given a _process id_ (PID).
+With `ps`, we are given a *process id* (PID).
 We will do it both ways:

 \[me@linuxbox me\]$ `xload &` \[1\] 1292 \[me@linuxbox me\]$ `jobs` \[1\]+ Running xload& \[me@linuxbox me\]$ `kill %1` \[me@linuxbox me\]$ `xload &` \[2\] 1293 \[1\] Terminated xload \[me@linuxbox me\]$ `ps` PID TTY TIME CMD 1280 pts/5 00:00:00 bash 1293 pts/5 00:00:00 xload 1294 pts/5 00:00:00 ps \[me@linuxbox me\]$ `kill 1293` \[2\]+ Terminated xload \[me@linuxbox me\]$

-## A Little More About kill
+## A Little More About Kill

-While the `kill` command is used to "kill" processes, its real purpose is to send _signals_ to processes.
+While the `kill` command is used to "kill" processes, its real purpose is to send *signals* to processes.
 Most of the time the signal is intended to tell the process to go away, but there is more to it than that.
 Programs (if they are properly written) listen for signals from the operating system and respond to them, most often to allow some graceful method of terminating.
 For example, a text editor might listen for any signal that indicates that the user is logging off, or that the computer is shutting down.
 When it receives this signal, it could save the work in progress before it exits.
 The `kill` command can send a variety of signals to processes.
 Typing:

 kill -l